bmrejen/random-bookmark-v3/README.md

 ### Step 1: Download the Extension

 - Clone this repository or download the extension files to your local machine.
+- Run `npm install` and then `npm run build`

+You should now have a `dist` folder that contains the unpacked extension.

 ### Step 2: Load the Extension in Chrome

 1. Open Chrome and go to `chrome://extensions/`.
 2. Enable **Developer mode** in the top right corner.
-3. Click on **Load unpacked** and select the root folder of your extension.
+3. Click on **Load unpacked** and select the `dist` folder that you just created.

 Once installed, you’re ready to go!
 Open a new tab, and a random bookmark will appear.